cotica/reddit_classifier/README.md

 * We drop rows where self text is marked as [deleted] or [removed].
 This comprises about 1% of our data and is negligible.
 * We impute missing text with just spaces
 * We further strip the text columns of nonsense content, such as links, and junk, including space breaks that have made their way into the comment fields, as well as emoji and non-Latin alphabet or numeric characters, using `RegEx`.
-* _If time: We remove spammy and dominant authors as outliers_

 ---

-### Transformations and readiness for modeling
+### Transformations, preprocessing and NLP

-* _If time: We use a combined title-selftext column to equally distribute the weight between posts with and without selftext._
+* We use a combined title-selftext column to equally distribute the weight between posts with and without selftext.
 * We use `CountVectorizer` to count up words in our joint datafame
 * We run analysis on the length of our posts, author dominance and uniqueness, and distrubution of comment volumes
-* We analyze the word count in each subReddit
+* We analyze the word count of over 100K words across the subreddits.
 * We look at bigrams and word frequencies in our subreddit data
-* We conduct some sentiment analysis using _____
+* We conduct some sentiment analysis using `VADER`.

 ---

 ### Modeling

-* We model using Random Forest and ___
+* We model using Random Forest and ___ to get a good variety of predictive analysis and interpretability.
-* Grid search is used to improve parameters and performance, ultimately resulting in ____ being selected for the final model.
+* Grid search is used to improve parameters and performance, ultimately resulting in little difference to the scores.
-* We score the models using ____
+* We score the models using a very classification metrics, including accuracy, precision, and sensitivity.
+* We pick our untuned random forest as the best model, based on the scores.

 ---

 ### Key findings and recommendations

-_Insert key findings: word count / frequency, sentiment analysis._
+* An average author makes 2 subreddit posts
+* Each post has 2 comments on average
+* The vast majority -- over 90% -- of all posts are reposts or reshares
+* When accounting for upvotes and downvotes, posts in our subreddits score 90 on average. _See: [What do Reddit post scores mean?](https://www.reddit.com/wiki/faq#wiki_how_is_a_submission.27s_score_determined.3F)

 * Average post length varies significantly by subreddit: